Car Battery – Be aware of what can go wrong, before you disconnect it.

 And, never, disconnect the car battery, while the engine is running or the ignition key is turned on.

-Automotive Car Battery
+Disconnecting Car Battery

-Automotive Car Battery
+Disconnecting Car Battery

 So, Loss Of Memory, Is Where Things Start To Go Wrong

-On any vehicle that has computerized engine controls, the loss of voltage to the powertrain control module (PCM); causes it to forget its, adaptive memory settings.
-To clarify, adaptive memory contains, the adjustments, the (PCM) has learned over a period of time.
-For example, the fuel mixture, transmission shift points and other control functions.
-The keep alive memory; also includes all the results, for the diagnostic self-tests the (PCM) runs on itself.
+On any vehicle that has computerized engine controls, the loss of voltage to the (PCM), causes it to forget its, adaptive memory settings.
+To clarify, adaptive memory, contains the adjustments, the (PCM) has learned over a period of time.

 Disconnecting A Car Battery, May Cause A Whole List Of Issues:

-Disconnecting A Car Battery
+Removing Car Battery

-Disconnecting A Car Battery
+Removing Car Battery

-So, disconnecting the car battery, to reset the (PCM) on late model vehicles; can do more than just erase the keep alive memory.
-It can also erase vital learned information that is; absolutely necessary for other modules to function normally.
+So, disconnecting the car battery, to reset the (PCM) on late model vehicles, can do more than just erase, the keep alive memory.
+It can also erase vital learned information, that is absolutely necessary, for other modules to function normally.

 Learn What Can Go Wrong, Before You Disconnect Your Car Battery